-Our curriculum is arranged around termly topics and children are encouraged to draw on skills from across a range of subjects as they progress through a topic.
+Our curriculum is arranged around topics and children build their knowledge across a range of subjects as they progress through a topic.
 Where curriculum subjects do not fit comfortably within the topic they will be taught discretely to ensure high standards are maintained at all times.

 EARLY YEARS FOUNDATION STAGE

 Children in our Reception Class follow The Foundation Stage Curriculum and will work towards The Early Learning Goals, which establish expectations for most children to achieve by the end of the Foundation Stage (i.e. by the end of the reception year).

 Children have the opportunity to become involved in a wide range of first hand experiences leading to the acquisition of knowledge, skills and concepts.
 Concentration and perseverance are encouraged as the children are introduced to appropriate aspects of the Foundation Stage Curriculum, which seek to foster a real interest in learning and builds on what they already know.

 Much of the Early Years Curriculum is delivered through structured play, both indoors and outdoors, where learning objectives have been clearly defined.

 Well planned play is a key way for young children to learn with enjoyment and challenge.
 Opportunities are given for the children to engage in activities planned by adults and those that they plan or initiate themselves, with appropriate adult intervention to help them make progress in their learning.
 A balance is sought between direct teaching and child-initiated activities.

 The Foundation Stage Curriculum is organised into seven areas of learning: –

 Children are encouraged to develop a positive self-image, respect for others and a positive disposition to learn.